WatheqAlshowaiter/model-fields/README.md

 I encourage you to look at [Issues](https://github.com/WatheqAlshowaiter/model-required-fields/issues) which are the most important features need to be added.

-If you have something different, submit an issue first to discus or report a bug, then do a pull request.
+If you have something different, submit an issue first to discuss or report a bug, then do a pull request.

 ## Security Vulnerabilities